it-srebecca/Covid_19_visualisation/README.md

 # Covid19-Moral-Hazard
-Warning: Covid-19-related data analysis ahead.
-If you're sick to death of looking at these figures, please avoid this repository.
 ## Introduction
-The short report contained in this repository is an exploration of Covid-19 data.
-Using a rudimentary comparison of the UK and the UAE, I have light-heartedly explored the possibility for evidence of moral hazard in the dataset.
+The short report contained in this repository is an exploration of Covid-19 data intended for practice in data visualisation.
+Using visual comparisons of the UK and the UAE, I have light-heartedly explored the possibility for evidence of moral hazard in the dataset.

 Naturally, such a thing is, in reality, incredibly difficult to un-pick from the data.
 Nonetheless, I found it quite fun to speculate on the topic.